SteveJM/Bash-Intro/Exercise4.md

     This lists all of the processes that are running.
 It is similar to "top" but presents the slightly different information.

-    * Notice that it does not keep running after it has listed the processes.
+    * Unlike the 'top' command, you will notice that it does not keep running after it has listed the processes.
-    * Notice that it lists all of the processes, not only those that fit in one window (you can scroll your terminal window back to see the information that has disappeared off the top of it).
+    * You will also see that it lists all of the processes, not only those that fit in one window (you can scroll your terminal window back to see the information that has disappeared off the top of it).

     The "ps" command is useful to see what is running on your Raspberry Pi.